-• Clear policies and procedures in place that are followed to mimimise the risk of child -onchild abuse

-- Children are given the opportunity to confidentially report abuse knowing that their concerns will be treated seriously. - Clear processes as to how the victims, perpetrators and any other children affected by child-on-child abuse will be supported - A recognition that even if there are no reported cases of peer on peer abuse such abuse may still be taking place - Staff will challenge physical behaviours such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras or lifting up skirts. - Staff will not tolerate or dismiss sexual violence or sexual harassment as just banter, or having a laugh, part of growing up or boys being boys.

-5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
-If an allegation of child-on-child abuse is made, Whitley Abbey Primary School will investigate this
+- Adhering to clear policies and procedures in place that are followed to mimimise the risk of child -on-child abuse - Children are given the opportunity to confidentially report abuse knowing that their concerns will be treated seriously. - Clear processes as to how the victims, perpetrators and any other children affected by child-on-child abuse will be supported - A recognition that even if there are no reported cases of peer on peer abuse such abuse may still be taking place - Staff will challenge physical behaviours such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras or lifting up skirts. - Staff will not tolerate or dismiss sexual violence or sexual harassment as just banter, or having a laugh, part of growing up or boys being boys - 5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
+If an allegation of child-on-child abuse is made, Whitley Abbey Primary School will investigate this when needed by following up allegations on bullying by following Anti bullying format procedures -see antibullying policy flow charts - Staff member completing a cause for concern form immediately with the details of the child-on-child abuse allegation

-- Staff member completing a cause for concern form immediately with the details of the child-on-child abuse allegation - A discussion will happen between Headteacher and DSL together they will speak to all the children involved or affected by the situation this includes victim and alleged perpetrator and record information shared - A call to MASH for advice or a referral may be required depending on the child- on child allegation, information gathered and risks identified. - Conversations will take place with parents/carers explaining the child-on child allegation and the outcomes and actions that Headteacher and DSL have followed - A risk assessment will be completed - A package of support/work with children involved will be identified this could be Protective Behaviours, understanding consent work, or sexual curiosity work may need to be explored and completed. - Referrals to other services may need to be completed

-5.12.5 In the event that an allegation of child-on-child abuse is made, victims, alleged perpetrators and any other children affected will be supported by

-- Headteacher and DSL will complete together an investigation with all children involved. - The children involved will be supported and their allegation will be taken seriously and they will be supported and kept safe. - The victim will be reassured that they are not creating a problem by reporting a child-onchild allegation and will be reassured that they shouldn't ever be made to feel ashamed for making a report. - A package of support/identified work will be offered to children involved - A referral to MASH will be considered.

-5.12.6 Whitley Abbey Primary School will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
+- A discussion will happen between Headteacher and DSL together they will speak to all the children involved or affected by the situation this includes victim and alleged perpetrator and record information shared - A call to MASH for advice or a referral may be required depending on the child- on child allegation, information gathered and risks identified. - Conversations will take place with parents/carers explaining the child-on child allegation and the outcomes and actions that Headteacher and DSL have followed - A risk assessment will be completed - A package of support/work with children involved will be identified this could be Protective Behaviours, understanding consent work, or sexual curiosity work may need to be explored and completed. - Referrals to other services may need to be completed - 5.12.5 In the event that an allegation of child-on-child abuse is made, victims, alleged perpetrators and any other children affected will be - Supported by Headteacher and DSL will complete together an investigation with all children involved. - The children involved will be supported and their allegation will be taken seriously and they will be supported and kept safe. - The victim will be reassured that they are not creating a problem by reporting a child-onchild allegation and will be reassured that they shouldn't ever be made to feel ashamed for making a report. - A package of support/identified work will be offered to children involved - A referral to MASH will be considered - 5.12.6 Whitley Abbey Primary School will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
 This should be a Zero-tolerance approach as this could lead to a culture of unacceptable behaviours.
 It is recognised with this, that all child-on-child abuse is unacceptable and will be taken seriously.